You have been in a health kick lately. And you know what sounds good?

 The last tip on our list is to re-engage customers after payment and create a double funnel.

-Show frequently-bought items on your checkout pages and offer bundle deals that encourage your customers to make another purchase after completing their first.
+Show frequently-bought items on your checkout pages.
+You can also offer bundle deals that encourage your customers to make another purchase after completing their first.

-There you have it - 18 Proven Ways to Use Social Proof to Boost Your Online Store Conversions.
+And there you have it!
+The 18 Proven Ways to Use Social Proof to Boost Your Online Store Conversions.